-Many districts are determined to increase the reading proficiency of their students.
+Many districts are determined to increase the reading, writing, and communication proficiency of their students.
 Early reading (PK to third grade) is a particular focus area, as it is commonly understood that students need to learn to read by third grade so they’ll be ready to “read to learn.”
 Schools must meet the needs of students at different levels of reading and writing.
 To achieve this aim, teachers need access to effective ELA curricula and proven interventions for struggling readers, as well as suitable instructional strategies to support all students.
 They also need ways to help parents support reading at home.

 Respondents reported this challenge is urgent